 Hazel dormouse ecology

-Hazel dormice are about 8cm long in head and body, with a tail of about 6.5cm, relatively large eyes and small, round ears.
-Their weight, varying during the year as they fatten for hibernation, averages 19-20g.
-Average lifespan is three years but they can live up to five.
+The head and body of a hazel dormice is about 8cm long, with a tail length of about 6.5cm, They have relatively large eyes and small, round ears.
+Their weight varies through the year but it averages 19-20g.
+When they start to put on weight prior to going into hibernation they can weigh between 30g-40g.
+Their average lifespan is three years in the wild but they can live up to five years.
 They’re the only small mammal in the UK with a furry tail.

 Species: Hazel Dormouse Muscardinus avellanarius

 A year in the life of a dormouse

 In the UK hazel dormice spend the winter in hibernation and will start to emerge during March.
 The males will generally awaken about two weeks before females.
 By April about half the population is active.
 Dormice are strongly nocturnal and only occasionally active during afternoon hours.
 Torpid dormice (with reduced metabolic rate and temperature) are found in spring and in May over 50% of dormice found in nest boxes are torpid.